opnsense/docs/source/manual/reverse_proxy.rst

 A reverse proxy is software which takes a request or a connection from a client and sends it to an upstream server.
-It may change some data if needed (for exmaple inject HTTP header or perform access control).
+It may change some data if needed (for example inject HTTP header or perform access control).
 A reverse proxy can be generic for any protocol, but is commonly used for HTTP(S).

-A reverse proxy does not need to by fully aware of data it is transferring it needs to know, which upstream is responsible to process it and some metadata to know what it should do (like for caching a Cache-Control header and for authorizing an Authentication header in HTTP).
+A reverse proxy does not need to by fully aware of data it is transferring, it only needs to decide which upstream is responsible to process it and some metadata to know what it should do (like for caching a Cache-Control header and for authorizing an Authentication header in HTTP).

-A webserver, in contrast to a reverse proxy, finally processes the request (the webserver contains the business logic in the web application) and sends a response depending on the request, which may be modified or cached by a reverse (for example Varnish_, nginx_) or forward proxy (see :doc:`how-tos/proxyicapantivirus`, :doc:`how-tos/cachingproxy`).
+A webserver - in contrast to a reverse proxy - processes the request (the webserver contains the business logic in the web application) and sends a response depending on the request, which may be modified or cached by a reverse proxy (for example Varnish_, nginx_) or forward proxy (see :doc:`how-tos/proxyicapantivirus`, :doc:`how-tos/cachingproxy`).
 For example, a webserver serves a file called index.html from the local file system or processes an API endpoint and returns the result.